27 Shockingly Beautiful Places To Visit At Least Once In Your Life

 23. Icelandic highlands

-Seeing the dazzling Aurora borealis in person is a rare and surreal experience that should be on every bucket list, and one of the best places to see this evening show is in the highlands of Iceland.
+Seeing the dazzling Aurora borealis in person is a rare and surreal experience that should be on every travel bucket list.
+And, one of the best places to see this evening show is in the highlands of Iceland.

 24. Sagano Bamboo Forest, Japan